sixrcode/sixr-vision/README.md

 *   🚦 **Production Safety** (watchdog, accessibility, minimal bundle bloat)
 *   🛠 **Maintainability** (clear state boundaries, CLI-ready presets, AI extension path)

+**Note on Initialization Prompts:**
+An `InitPromptOverlay` component is rendered at a high level within the `AppContainer`.
+This overlay conditionally appears if microphone or camera permissions have not yet been granted, prompting the user to enable them.
+It interacts with `useAudioAnalysis` (for mic status/initialization) and `useSettingsStore` (for webcam status/enablement) to determine its visibility and to trigger the respective access requests.
+This ensures users are guided to enable necessary features for the application to function fully.

 ## Technology Stack